Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 As these tours you will cross the iconic Ponte Vecchio bridge, gawk at the marvelous dome of the Santa Maria di Fiori cathedral and cross Michelangelo's famous David off your must-see list.

 All accompanied by a guide who will give you a very thorough introduction to the city, its neighborhoods and its cultures.
-In my opinion, it is a fantastic option for first time travelers, since it is a very interesting first contact with the city.
+In my opinion, it is a fantastic option for first time travelers, as it is a very interesting first contact with the city.

 Indulge yourself with modern gastronomy